sebaleme/windows_tests/facebook/readme.txt

-15 The application shall provide a scoring system which evaluates the user performance 16 The application shall provide a training mode called training session 17 The application shall provide an exam mode called test session 18 The application shall not ask twice the same question during the same session 19 The application shall measure the time elapsed for solving the questions during test session 20 The application shall support different types of quizz 21 The application shall be available in different languages
+15 The application shall provide a scoring system which evaluates the user performance 16 The application shall provide a training mode called training session 17 The application shall provide an exam mode called test session 18 The application shall not ask twice the same question during the current session 19 The application shall measure the time elapsed for solving the questions during test session 20 The application shall support different types of quizz 21 The application shall be available in different languages